amcginlay/eks-demos/doc/11-ca/README.md

 )
 ```

-In a moment we're going to scale our existing deployment.
+In a moment we're going to request increase the number of pods in our existing deployment.
 Before we do so, get prepared to monitor what is happening.

 In a dedicated terminal window prepare to observe the nodes and pods as their status changes.